atimetowait/YAPPEROFWORDS/source/content/Live Journal/atimetowait.md

 ---
 title: A quiet place
 ---
-<p>I watched the world die out, and all I could think about was you
+I watched the world die out, and all I could think about was you<br>
-Not so close, not so far</p>
+Not so close, not so far<br>
+As deep as it is tall